-5 Information provided by CAP Government Services, Inc.
+3 Information provided by CAP Government Services, Inc. 4 Information provided by Mellgren Planning Group

-6 Information provided by Broward County Sheriff's Office for western portion of Town and information for the eastern portion of the Town not available from the Town of Davie.
+5 Information provided by Broward County Sheriff's Office for western portion of Town and information for the eastern portion of the Town not available from the Town of Davie.
 Information for 2012 provided by Pembroke Pines.
 Information for 2013 provided by Town of Davie.
-7 Information provided by Town Contractors.
-2013 Change from daily average to monthly.